By: Deirdre Moyer, Student Wellness Coordinator, Rockingham County Schools, Rockingham, NC

 The result?
 We’re seeing first-hand the benefits of enabling students to move more throughout the day.
 When kids are physically active, they are more attentive in class, perform better on tests and behave better.

 Our biggest challenge in implementing a stronger wellness policy has been time; these changes don’t happen overnight.
-We utilized many resources to reach our wellness goals, including the SPARK curriculum to assist teachers in meeting national and state standards for physical education and activity, and the Alliance for a Healthier Generation’s school health experts, who reviewed our policy to ensure it complied with federal standards.
+We utilized many resources to assist teachers in meeting national and state standards for physical education and activity, and the Alliance for a Healthier Generation’s school health experts, who reviewed our policy to ensure it complied with federal standards.

 Now, I’m thrilled to share an exciting new resource: the #WellnessWins campaign.